 Yet, when we talk about caring, there are some glaring gaps in the conversation; things we don’t want to discuss.
 We often gloss over the fact that caregiving is unglamorous, challenging, lonely, and often thankless.

 Women in Australia spend 64.4 per cent of their week doing unpaid care work, compared to 36.1 per cent of men.
-There are 2.65 million people in Australia who care for a person with a long-term physical or mental condition – that’s about 11 per cent of the population.
+According to Carers Australia, there are 2.65 million people in Australia who care for a person with a long-term physical or mental condition – that’s about 11 per cent of the population.

 Even if you don’t realise it, you probably know someone fulfilling a caring role on top of all their other responsibilities.